JustUtahCoders/comunidades-unidas-internal/README.md

 This will create a directory in the `migrations` folder that has an "up" and a "down" sql file.
 The up file should create tables or modify columns, the down file should drop tables and unmodify columns.

-After creating a migration, you'll have to run `npx db-migrate up` to run it against your local database.
+After creating a migration, you'll have to run `yarn db-migrate up` to run it against your local database.
 Alternatively, you can restart your local environment (Ctrl + C and then `yarn develop`).
 The migration will automatically run on the production database during the deployment in Travis CI.

 ## Connecting to the database